linroger/Finance-Notes-and-Marginalia/Financial Markets/Financial Engineering and Arbitrage in the Financial Markets/PART I RELATIVE VALUE BUILDING BLOCKS/Chapter 5 Options on Prices and Hedge-Based Valuation/Binomial Option Pricing.md

 We proceed recursively like this until we obtain today's value of the put, $P=\$7.3881$

-Next, we demonstrate that no matter which route the [[Chapter 16 - Black–Scholes Model|stock price]] takes between today and 3 months from today, the hedge will work perfectly.
+Next, we demonstrate that no matter which route the [stock price](../../../../Financial%20Engineering/Derivatives/Part%20IV%20-%20Options/Chapter%2016%20-%20Black–Scholes%20Model.md) takes between today and 3 months from today, the hedge will work perfectly.

 For each node, we compute the hedge number
 $$